IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/dock-manager.md

 ---
 # $Platform$ Dock Manager Overview

-The Infragistics $Platform$ Dock Manager is a WebComponent that provides means to manage the layout of your application through panes, allowing your end-users to customize it further by pinning, resizing, moving, maximizing and hiding panes.
+The Infragistics $Platform$ Dock Manager provides a means to manage the layout of your application through panes, allowing your end-users to customize it further by pinning, resizing, moving, maximizing and hiding panes.

 ## $Platform$ Dock Manager Example